YourFriendChooly/Multi-point-Circular-Seekbar/README.md

 		public abstract void onStopTrackingTouch(CircularSeekBar circularSeekBar, Pointer pointer);

 		public abstract void onStartTrackingTouch(CircularSeekBar seekBar, Pointer pointer);

+Please check out <a href = "https://github.com/devadvance/circularseekbar/blob/master/README.md"> Matt's original README.md for more details on functionality </a> Be mindful that some features may have been removed to support my implementation.

 <h3>This is the code of an as-yet very green android developer, and as such is far from perfect.
 Any advice will be graciously accepted!</h3>